raven-laboratory/raven-laboratory.github.io/_pages/courses.md

 author_profile: true
 ---

 The members of the RAVEN group teach several courses at Ca' Foscari University of Venice on topics related to algorithms.

+*NEWS: From academic year 2026/2027, two new courses will be offered by our group:*

+- *Algorithms for Modern Hardware.*\
+48 hours, both for students of the Bachelor's and Master's degree in Computer Science.\
+Lecturer: Giulio Pibiri.

+- *Algorithmic Techniques for AI, Games and Networks.*\
+48 hours, both for students of the Bachelor's and Master's degree in Computer Science.\
+Lecturer: Ruben Becker.

 ## Current Academic Year (2025/2026)